Creator(s): Medalta Potteries Historic Site

 The Pottery Industry in Medicine Hat, Alberta

 Medalta's pottery factory provided consistent employment for residents of "The Hat", especially when the economy was robust.
-This Community Memories exhibit is a celebration of the work of Tom Hulme and two of the women, Rose Marie Stickle and Engilena Stappler, who worked with him in Medalta's art department during the 1940s and 50s.
+This Community Stories exhibit is a celebration of the work of Tom Hulme and two of the women, Rose Marie Stickle and Engilena Stappler, who worked with him in Medalta's art department during the 1940s and 50s.